NatureServe/inat-nps-download/README.md

 # inat-nps-download
-R scripts to download species observations in iNaturalist occuring National Park Service lands
+R scripts to download species observations in iNaturalist occuring on National Park Service lands